 As we mentioned before, Lean is all about avoiding risks and waste.
 The philosophy identifies eight basic types of waste:

 - Unused talent;

 - Unnecessary processing;

 - Defect; and,

-When we focus on diminishing this wastes, any process becomes automatically cleaner and fast.
+When we focus on diminishing these wastes, any process becomes automatically cleaner and faster.

 Why use Agile methodologies?

 Agile, as we said, is a philosophy, a way of living and thinking, and is based on three key aspects:

 - progress with small and incremental tasks called iterations;

 - focus on the customer, consulting him regularly; and,